traefik/traefik/docs/content/https/tls.md

 For authentication policies that require verification of the client certificate, the certificate authority for the certificates should be set in `clientAuth.caFiles`.

-In Kubernetes environment, CA certificate should be set in `clientAuth.secretNames`.
-The CA certificate is extracted from key `tls.ca` or `ca.crt` of the `Secret`.
+In Kubernetes environment, CA certificate can be set in `clientAuth.secretNames`.
+See [TLSOption resource](../../routing/providers/kubernetes-crd#kind-tlsoption) for more details.

 The `clientAuth.clientAuthType` option governs the behaviour as follows:

 - `NoClientCert`: disregards any client certificate.
 - `RequestClientCert`: asks for a certificate but proceeds anyway if none is provided.
-- `RequireAnyClientCert`: requires a certificate but does not verify if it is signed by a CA listed in `clientAuth.caFiles` or in `clientAuth.secretNames`
+- `RequireAnyClientCert`: requires a certificate but does not verify if it is signed by a CA listed in `clientAuth.caFiles` or in `clientAuth.secretNames`.
 - `VerifyClientCertIfGiven`: if a certificate is provided, verifies if it is signed by a CA listed in `clientAuth.caFiles` or in `clientAuth.secretNames`.
 Otherwise proceeds without any certificate.
 - `RequireAndVerifyClientCert`: requires a certificate, which must be signed by a CA listed in `clientAuth.caFiles` or in `clientAuth.secretNames`.